How do fire hydrants work? Why are they different colors?

 Called fireplugs, fire pumps, johnny pumps, or just fire hydrants, these life-saving pipe fittings have been around since 1801.
 Their designs vary by country of origin, but they usually have a connection point to hook up a fire hose and a nut or bolt to turn that will start the water flow.

 Essentially every fire hydrant is just an attachment to a main potable water line.
 If you see one on the side of the road, there’s likely a potable water line running underneath that connects to the hydrant valve through a pipe called a “riser.”
 It’s important to note that hydrants don’t alter the pressure or flow of the water in any way.
-They simply function as valves so firefighters can utilize the already present pressure in the water pipes.
+They simply function as valves so the fire department can utilize the already present pressure in the water pipes.
 While all of this may sound simple, the internal mechanics of a fire hydrant are a little more complex and can vary by region.

 Wet or dry?
+Aren’t they all wet??

 In the US, there are two types of hydrants: wet barrel hydrants or dry barrel hydrants: